47ronin/economic-impact-analysis/README.md

 Design
 ---

-This project uses the Sass preprocessor to help generate flexible CSS.
+This project uses a Sass preprocessor to help generate flexible CSS.
 Make visual adjustments to the .scss files and compile with Compass.
 Traverse into your project directory and:

     compass watch